Skip navigation

 • How can EDC help?

-In March, the federal government announced $6.5 billion in support of businesses impacted by the current trade war, including the launch of EDC’s Trade Impact Program (TIP).
-With this program, EDC is prepared to facilitate an additional $5 billion over two years in support to eligible companies across a range of products to help them navigate economic challenges.
+In March, the federal government announced $6.5 billion in support for companies impacted by the U.S tariffs on Canadian goods.
+This includes the launch of EDC’s Trade Impact Program (TIP), which will facilitate up to $5 billion in financing and insurance over two years to help eligible exporters manage economic pressures and explore new markets.

 You should also check out